xtuml/bridgepoint/doc-bridgepoint/review-minutes/8756_masl_persistence_tooling.rvm.md

 <pre>
--- Num Type  Who  Section  Comment
-_- 01  min   CS   5        formatting issues.
-Some numbered items do not start on new line _- 02  min   BM   5.2.1    add link to design note for description of "labeled action body" _- 03  min   BM   7        Create a new manual test in QA manual tests for this work
+-- Num Type  Who  Section  Comment x- 01  min   CS   5        formatting issues.
+Some numbered items do not start on new line x- 02  min   BM   5.2.1    add link to design note for description of "labeled action body" x- 03  min   BM   7        Create a new manual test in QA manual tests for this work
 </pre>